-- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the Annual Meeting of stockholders to be held in 2017; - Our Class II directors are John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2018; and - Our Class III directors are Brian G. Atwood, Karin Eastham and Jesse I. Treu, Ph.D. and their terms will expire at the Annual Meeting.
+- Our Class I directors are Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones and their terms will expire at the Annual Meeting; - Our Class II directors are John L. Bishop, Fred E. Cohen, M.D., D.Phil. and Tina S. Nova, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2018; and - Our Class III directors are Karin Eastham, Kevin K. Gordon and Jesse I. Treu, Ph.D. and their terms will expire at the annual meeting of stockholders to be held in 2019.

-Three Class III directors will be elected at the Annual Meeting to serve until the Annual Meeting of stockholders to be held in 2019 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
-The three nominees receiving the highest number of affirmative votes will be elected as Class III directors.
-The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Brian G. Atwood, Karin Eastham and Jesse I. Treu, Ph.D. as the nominees for Class III directors to serve until the 2019 annual meeting.
+Three Class I directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2020 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
+The three nominees receiving the highest number of affirmative votes will be elected as Class I directors.
+The nominating and corporate governance committee of the board of directors has recommended, and the board of directors has designated, Bonnie H. Anderson, Robert S. Epstein, M.D., M.S., and Evan Jones as the nominees for Class I directors to serve until the 2020 annual meeting.
 If any nominee is unable or declines to serve as a director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominees designated by the board of directors, taking into account any recommendations of the nominating and corporate governance committee, to fill the vacancies.

-Names of the Class III nominees and the other members of the board of directors and certain biographical information as of April 21, 2016 are set forth below:
+Names of the Class I nominees and the other members of the board of directors and certain biographical information as of April 21, 2017 are set forth below:

-Name Age Position with the Company Director Since Bonnie H. Anderson 58 President and Chief Executive Officer and Director 2008 Brian G. Atwood 63 Chairman of the Board of Directors 2006 John L. Bishop 71 Director 2014 Fred E. Cohen, M.D., D.Phil.
-59 Director 2007 Karin Eastham 66 Director 2012 Robert S. Epstein, M.D., M.S.
-60 Director 2015 Evan Jones 58 Director 2008 Tina S. Nova, Ph.D.
-62 Director 2015 Jesse I. Treu, Ph.D.
-68 Director 2010
+Name Age Position with the Company Director Since Bonnie H. Anderson 59 Chairman and Ch nief Executive Officer 2008 John L. Bishop 72 Lead Independen t Director 2014 Fred E. Cohen, M.D., D.Phil.
+60 Director 2007 Karin Eastham 67 Director 2012 Robert S. Epstein, M.D., M.S.
+62 Director 2015 Kevin K. Gordon 54 Director 2016 Evan Jones 60 Director 2008 Tina S. Nova, Ph.D.
+63 Director 2015 Jesse I. Treu, Ph.D.
+70 Director 2010

 Bonnie H. Anderson has served as our Chief Executive Officer and as a member of our board of directors since February 2008.
-In August 2013, she was appointed as our President.
+From August 2013 to February 2017, she also served as our President, and in December 2016, she was appointed Chairman of our board of directors.
 Prior to joining us, Ms. Anderson was an independent strategic consultant from April 2006 to January 2008, including as a strategic consultant for us from July 2007 to January 2008.
 Ms. Anderson was a Vice President at Beckman Coulter, Inc., a manufacturer of biomedical testing instrument systems, tests and supplies, from September 2000 to March 2006.
-She currently serves as a director of Castle Biosciences Inc. and as a trustee emeritus of the Keck Graduate Institute of Applied Life Sciences.
+She currently serves as a director of Castle Biosciences, Inc. and as a trustee emeritus of the Keck Graduate Institute of Applied Life Sciences.
 Ms. Anderson holds a B.S. in Medical Technology from Indiana University of Pennsylvania.